yz14689/DSNP_Capstone/README.md

    This project is to create a Convolutional Neural Networks model to complete two jobs:
    1. Detect the object on an image as dog or human or neither.
    2. If the object was detected as a dog, based on the given classes of the world-wide dog breeds, the model should be able to identify the dog breed.
+   With such an algorithm and CNN model, a web or mobile app could be developped to process the user provided image and estimate the breed if it is a dog.

 ## Process:
   Step 0: Import Datasets